Kim-Berg/AI-on-the-Edge/DEMO_INSTRUCTIONS.md

 ### Virtual Environments
 Each demo uses its own virtual environment to avoid dependency conflicts:
-- `edge-ai-windows-foundry/venv/`
+- `edge-ai-foundrylocal-chat-playground/venv/`
 - `edge-ai-iot-sensor/venv/`
 - `edge-ai-quality-control/venv/`
 - `edge-ai-smart-camera/venv/`
+- `edge-ai-windows-foundry/venv/`

-The virtual environments are automatically activated by the startup scripts.
+The virtual environments are automatically created and activated by the startup scripts.

 ### Python 3.13 Compatibility
 All demos have been updated to work with Python 3.13+: